Roland Orzabal: Work as a record producer and songwriter

 As a songwriter, Orzabal is a three-time Ivor Novello Award winner.
-His first award was in 1986 for "Songwriter of the Year" following the release of Tears for Fears' second album Songs from the Big Chair.
+His first award was in 1986 for "Songwriter of the Year" following the release of Tears for Fears' second studio album Songs from the Big Chair (1985).

-Orzabal and Smith were responsible for discovering pianist/vocalist Oleta Adams, whom they invited to collaborate on their 1989 album The Seeds of Love.
+Orzabal and Smith were responsible for discovering the American singer, pianist, and songwriter Oleta Adams, whom they invited to collaborate on their third studio album The Seeds of Love (1989).
 Adams appeared on several tracks on the album, most notably the hit single "Woman in Chains", which she performed as a duet with Orzabal.
-Orzabal then co-produced Adams' album Circle of One (1990).
+Orzabal then co-produced Adams' third studio album Circle of One (1990).
 The album reached No. 1 in the UK and No. 20 in the US, and featured her transatlantic top ten hit "Get Here".
 Orzabal also co-wrote the lead track "Rhythm of Life" for the album, which was originally intended for The Seeds of Love.
-As well as playing guitar and singing backing vocals on the track, he also appeared in the song's accompanying promo video.
+As well as playing guitar and singing backing vocals on the track, he also appeared in the song's accompanying music video.

-In 1999, Orzabal co-produced Icelandic singer-songwriter Emiliana Torrini's album Love in the Time of Science, along with Tears for Fears associate Alan Griffiths.
+In 1999, Orzabal co-produced Icelandic singer and songwriter Emilíana Torrini's third studio album Love in the Time of Science, along with Tears for Fears' associate Alan Griffiths.
 The pair also wrote two tracks for the album.

-Orzabal wrote the song "Mad World", recorded by Michael Andrews and Gary Jules for the film soundtrack Donnie Darko in 2001.
+Orzabal wrote the song "Mad World", covered by Michael Andrews and Gary Jules for the film soundtrack Donnie Darko in 2001.
 Their version was released as a single in 2003 and became the Christmas number-one single in the UK that year, ultimately becoming the year's biggest-selling single.
 The song was originally composed by Orzabal and was Tears for Fears' first hit single in 1982.
 In 2004, the song won Orzabal his second Ivor Novello Award; he was awarded as the songwriter of the Best Selling UK Single of 2003.
 In September 2021, Orzabal was awarded his third Ivor Novello Award along with Curt Smith for the Outstanding Song Collection by Tears for Fears.